eventespresso/event-espresso-core/docs/G--Model-System/statuses.md

 * Event Espresso Status Table Models
 * Soft Deleted/Archived/Trashed Models

-You may want to be re-familiarize yourself with [the models in use by Event Espresso](./model-querying.md#what-models-exist).
+You may want to re-familiarize yourself with [the models in use by Event Espresso](./model-querying.md#what-models-exist).

-Also, we know the plural of "status" is actually "stati".
-But many people don't, and WordPress core doesn't use it, so to keep it simple we usually say "statuses".

 Lastly, if you need more details on the statuses of models, there is usually helpful information on the models' PHP classes (eg `EEM_Event`), often in constants (eg on `EEM_Event::sold_out` describes the meaning of that status).